paulboul1013/os/README.md

 ### responding to user input

 the keyboard callback checks for a newline，and calls the kernel，tell it the uesr have to input something，our final libc function is `strcmp()` ，compare input string ，if user input `END` ，halt the cpu

+## malloc

+implement a memory allocator

+add kernel memory allocatro `libc/mem.c` implement as a simple pointer to free memory which keeps growing

+The `kmalloc()` function can be used to request an aligned page and it also  return the real physical address for later use

+change the `kernel.c` leaving all the shell code，just try out the `kmalloc()` and check out first page starts at 0x10000 (as hardcoded on `mem.c`) and subsequent `kmalloc()`'s produce a new address which is aligned 4096 bytes or 0x10000 from the previous one

+note added a new strings.c:`hex_to_ascii()` for  printing fo hex numbers

+simple revise rename `types.h` to `type.h` for language  consistency